MewsSystems/gitbook-booking-engine/booking-engine-api/operations/reservations.md

 ## Get reservations pricing

-Gives a pricing information for the given configuration.
+Get a price quotation for a specific hotel, date interval, room category and person count.

 ### Request